Anikan09/Number-Guessing-Game/README.md

 # Number-Guessing-Game

-I made this Game a lomg time ago.
+I made this Game a long time ago.